gnif/LookingGlass/doc/install.rst

    If your **looking-glass-client** was created by building from the **master branch** you have to pick the **Bleeding Edge** version.

-Next, use `7-Zip <7-zip.org/>`_ to extract the zip archive using the commit hash for the password.
+Next, extract the zip archive using the commit hash for the password.
 Then, run the ``looking-glass-host-setup.exe`` installer and click through it.
 By default, the installer will install a service that automatically starts the host application at boot.
 The installer can also be installed in silent mode with the ``/S`` switch.
 Other command